shineforall/prediction_covid19/README.md

 # Prediction Model of COVID-19 infection risk
-This repository contains the training and data preprocessing for the Prediction Model of COVID-19 infection risk using personal mobile location data only.
+This repository contains the training and data preprocessing for the **Prediction of COVID-19 infection risk using personal mobile location data only**.

 * _preprocessing1.ipynb_ / _preprocessing2.ipynb_ : Data preprocessing code for model development
 * _modeling.ipynb_ : Model training and evaluation, analytics code